ranst91/react-starting-toolkit/README.md

 Wanna use it:
 - Download it as a starting point for your project
-- Write down "npm install" to get a whole lot of dependencies installed (it's not that bad!)
+- Write down "npm install" to get all the dependencies installed
-- Run the "gulp" command using terminal/console and see the magic happens.
+- Run the "gulp" command using terminal/console to get it started